devonartis/aws-secure-access-infrastructure-identity-workshop/docs/02-using-AWS-Systems-Manager-Session-Manager.md

 !!!
 Attention
     DON’T Forget the last command above, this command start the ssm agent after activation *- sudo start amazon-ssm-agent*

-### Task 3: Configure Systems Manager to enable management of on-premise systems
+### Task 3: Configure Systems Manager to enable management of on-premises systems

-In order to use Session Manager to connect to on-premises systems SSM needs to be configured for advanced-instances tier.
+In order to use Session Manager to connect to on-premisess systems SSM needs to be configured for advanced-instances tier.
 To enable the advanced-instances tier:

 1.Open the **AWS Systems Manager** console